 Many Asian students have learned to write in a spiral style where they allude to the main point throughout the paper but wait until the end to state it.
-Many Spanish-speaking students tell me they’ve learned to write in a highly descriptive, poetic, free-flowing style with beautiful phrases.
+Many Spanish-speaking students tell me they’ve learned to write in a highly descriptive, poetic, free-flowing style with beautiful phrasing.
 American professors often view these styles as too vague or too wordy, and hard to understand.
 In contrast, American academic writing, for most subjects, is brief and direct.
 One international student called American writing “simple-minded…stupid”.
-Keep the KISS rule in mind when you write: Keep it simple & sweet.
+Follow the KISS rule when you write: Keep it simple & sweet.

 My Goal as an Editor

-My goal is to help scholars present their ideas clearly and concisely.
-With 20 years of experience editing papers for international students and professors, I understand the struggles of scholarly writing.
+My goal is to help students and academics present their ideas clearly and concisely.
+With 20+ years of experience editing papers for international students and professors, I understand the struggles of scholarly writing.
 In correcting common writing errors, streamlining sentences, brightening vocabulary and shining ideas, I help students enhance their writing skills, by example.
 Remember, excellent writing takes time, practice and patience.

 ESL/International Students: Writing links, articles and books.